-Policy C-PF-9c: Public spaces shall be designed to reflect the needs of children, youth, families, seniors, and persons with disabilities; and to protect their safety.
+Policy C-PF-8a: Public spaces shall be designed to reflect the needs of children, youth, families, seniors, and persons with disabilities; and to protect their safety.
 In designing park and recreational facilities, recognize that accessibility will vary depending on the location and purpose of the facility, consistent with State and Federal guidelines.
 (GP2020)

-Policy C-PF-9d: Consider the potential negative impacts of proposed projects involving the selling or serving of alcohol or tobacco products, or the dispensing of marijuana or any other controlled substance of a similar nature.
+Policy C-PF-8b: Consider the potential negative impacts of proposed projects involving the selling or serving of alcohol or tobacco products or any other controlled substance of a similar nature.
 When reviewing new proposals, consider the site's proximity to other such uses and to youth serving facilities, and consider denial of Use Permit applications that would result in negative impacts.
 (GP2020)

-Policy C-PF-9e: Encourage and support the availability of sites for community based health services, including school based health services and facilities.
+Policy C-PF-8c: Encourage and support the availability of sites for community based health services, including school based health services and facilities.
 (GP2020)

-Policy C-PF-9f: Encourage and support the availability of sites for alcohol, drug, and mental health treatment; as well as housing for persons receiving such treatment.
+Policy C-PF-8d: Encourage and support the availability of sites for alcohol, drug, and mental health treatment; as well as housing for persons receiving such treatment.
 (GP2020)

-Policy C-PF-9g: Encourage opportunities for safe physical activity as an important component in the design and development of parks and public spaces.
+Policy C-PF-8e: Encourage opportunities for safe physical activity as an important component in the design and development of parks and public spaces.
 (GP2020)

-Policy C-PF-9h: Child care facilities shall be allowed in all land use map designations where consistent with the Coastal Zoning Ordinance and encouraged in underserved areas.
-(GP2020 Public Facilities & Services Element Page C-PF-40
+Policy C-PF-8f: Child care facilities shall be allowed in all land use designations and encouraged in underserved areas.
+(GP2020)

-Revised)